Sunset at Haleakala better than sunrise

 Sunny weather once over the clouds on Haleakala Summit Drive

-Around 20 minutes before the summit, you will reach the Haleakala National Park entrance gate.
+Around 20 minutes before the summit, we reached the Haleakala National Park entrance gate.

 Haleakala National Park summit entrance